Rita2433/BITSS_PUC_CHILE_2017/README.md

 Gracias a [Garret Christensen](http://www.ocf.berkeley.edu/~garret) por proveer el material original para este entrenamiento.

-### Materials for the 2017 Reproducibility Training at IMEBESS
+### Materiales para el taller de reproducibilidad en PUC-Chile
-Software installation is required.
+ Materials for the 2017 Reproducibility Training at IMEBESS Software installation is required.
 Instructions are [here](https://github.com/BITSS/IMEBESS2017).
 Please do your best to install the programs *before* coming to the workshop, though help will be available if you run into trouble.

 1-Intro has slides to introduce researchers to the problems of publication bias and p-hacking.